Panoramic Dental X-ray

 What does the equipment look like?

-A panoramic x-ray machine consists of an x-ray tube mounted on a horizontal arm.
-X-ray film or a detector are mounted on another horizontal arm on the opposite side of the patient.
-For a sharper, clearer image, the patient's head is positioned with chin, forehead and side rests.
-The patient is also provided with a bite blocker to prop open the oral cavity.
+A panoramic x-ray machine consists of two sides.
+An x-ray tube is mounted on one side and the x-ray film or a detector on the opposite side.
+The patient's head is positioned with chin, forehead and side rests.
+The patient may be provided with a bite blocker to open the mouth slightly for a clearer picture.

 How does the procedure work?